FaisalAhmedRafi/TutionManageSystem/README.md

 The Tuition Management System is a C# application designed to simplify tuition-related operations, including managing students, tutors.The software designed for working like a connection bridge for student and tutors

 ## Features
+- Login with you credentials or Sign up for new account.
+- After Login you will see all you Credentials and a Separate section where You Can see Request made by other user's for you.
-- Search students or turors based on users requirement.
+- Search students or turors based on users requirement (e.g. Number of Days, University, Loation, Gender) and Request them if your Criterial mathches wiht them.
 - Both student and tutors can accept or reject a proposal.
+- Report any user with Selected case or Write or own issue the admin will take action.
-- Admin control
+- Admin control.
-- CRUD Operation
+- CRUD Operation.

 ## Technologies
 - Language: C#
-- Framework: .NET Framework / .NET Core
-- Database: SQL
+- Database: MS SQL
 - IDE: Visual Studio

 ## Getting Started
 ### Prerequisites
 - Visual Studio
-- .NET Framework / .NET Core SDK
+- Desktop Development (c#)
 - Git

 ### Installation